nodecg/nodecg/README.md

 [![NodeCG Logo](http://i.imgur.com/1AUqc1X.png)](http://github.com/nodecg/nodecg)

-NodeCG is a live graphics system, designed to be used in live broadcasts.
+NodeCG is a live graphics system, designed to be used in broadcasts.
 It is primarily aimed at [Twitch](http://twitch.tv) broadcasters using [Open Broadcaster Software](https://obsproject.com/), but is usable in any environment that can render HTML.
 NodeCG is based on the overlay system developed for the [Tip of the Hats 2014](https://www.youtube.com/watch?v=x9PzBHgN29U) charity event.